-In its 2005 determinations on prices for Sydney Water and SCA, IPART introduced the option of adjusting the notional revenue requirements in the subsequent 3 IPART's approach to setting prices determination period where variations between forecast and actual sales were outside a deadband of +/-10 per cent.
+In its 2005 determinations on prices for Sydney Water and SCA, IPART introduced the option of adjusting the notional revenue requirements in the subsequent determination period where variations between forecast and actual sales were outside a deadband of +/-10 per cent.

-In addition, in making its 2005 determination on SCA's prices, IPART noted that there was significant uncertainty about the timing and level of SCA's forecast capital expenditure on the Shoalhaven Transfer Scheme.35 Therefore, it indicated that it would adjust SCA's revenue requirement in the 2009 determination to account for any unspent monies allowed for in the 2005 determination for the Shoalhaven Transfers Scheme.
+In addition, in making its 2005 determination on SCA's prices, IPART noted that there was significant uncertainty about the timing and level of SCA's forecast capital expenditure on the Shoalhaven Transfer Scheme.55 Therefore, it indicated that it would adjust SCA's revenue requirement in the 2009 determination to account for any unspent monies allowed for in the 2005 determination for the Shoalhaven Transfers Scheme.

-In its submission, SCA reported that, to date, its water sales for the 2005 determination period are 12 per cent less than the forecasts IPART used to set prices in 2005.
-SCA estimates that this will result in a total shortfall in revenue of \$57 million (some \$14 million of which relates to variations greater than the - 10 per cent deadband).36
+SCA reported that, at the time of its September 2008 submission, its water sales for the 2005 determination period were 1256 per cent less than the forecasts IPART used to set prices in 2005.57 SCA estimated that this will result in a total shortfall in revenue of approximately \$57 million (some \$14 million of which relates to variations greater than the - 10 per cent deadband).58

 SCA also reported that the NSW Government's decision not to proceed with the raising of Tallowa Dam led to changes in the form and timing of the Shoalhaven Transfers Scheme outlined in SCA's 2005 determination expenditure program.
 As a result, its capital expenditure was less than forecast.
-It estimates that it has generated around \$30 million in return on assets and depreciation associated with this unrealised capital investment.37
+It estimates that it has generated around \$30 million in return on assets and depreciation associated with this unrealised capital investment.59

-SCA submitted that the revenue effects of not proceeding with the raising of Tallowa Dam have been offset by the revenue effects of its lower than forecast water sales, and therefore it would be inequitable for IPART to adjust its revenue requirements of the 2009 determination period to account for lower than forecast capital expenditure associated with the Shoalhaven Transfers Scheme.38
+SCA submitted that the revenue effects of not proceeding with the raising of Tallowa Dam have been offset by the revenue effects of its lower than forecast water sales, and therefore it would be inequitable for IPART to adjust its revenue requirements of the 2009 determination period to account for lower than forecast capital expenditure associated with the Shoalhaven Transfers Scheme.60